tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Ask students if they have already installed TensorFlow, if some students don't, slack out the [installation guide](../Supplemental/deep_learning_installation_guide.md) and have your TAs to assist students in the process while you continue to the demo.

-This demo is an _Everyone Do_ activity where students are encouraged to follow your steps as you code, slack out the unsolved version of the Jupyter Notebook before continue.
+This demo is an _Everyone Do_ activity where students are encouraged to follow your steps as you code, slack out the unsolved version of the Jupyter Notebook before continuing.

 Open the unsolved version of the Jupyter Notebook, explain to students that you are going to demo how a neural network with a single neuron can be made using Keras, encourage the class to replicate your live coding and highlight the following: